 When a child or young person appears in the youth court, the whole system can be complicated and scary.
-The rules on sentencing can be difficult to understand.
+The rules on youth court sentences can be difficult to understand.
 We understand that this is a problem and have produced a free guide to youth court sentencing below.
-If you still need advice from a criminal defence solicitor about the youth court or magistrates court, please call us on freephone 0808 155 4870 and ask to speak to one of our youth court specialist solicitors in our London, Manchester, Salford, or Birmingham offices.

 Youth courts, depending on among other things the age of the youth, have the power to give the orders and other penalties listed below when sentencing a youth.
-The types of sentence available are in categories:
+Youth court sentences available are in categories:

 First tier penalties are the most lenient type of penalty, and are appropriate for first time offenders or where the offence is less serious.
-They include the following sentence options:
+First tier youth court sentences include the following options:

 A referral order is a ‘contract’ that a youth has with a group of 3 adults called a youth offender panel.
 The youth meets with the panel over the length of the order so that they can address the offending behaviour and try to repair some of the damage caused.

-The youth court must make a referral order if the youth has never been convicted before of any other offence in the U.K. , the offence is imprisonable and not an offence with a sentence fixed by law.
-Additionally the youth would have had to have pleaded guilty to the offence being sentenced and the youth court must feel that an absolute discharge or custodial sentence are not appropriate.
-In certain other circumstances and where the court thinks it is appropriate, it can order a referral order as well.
+The youth court must make a referral order if the youth has never been convicted before of any other offence in the UK, the offence is imprisonable and not an offence with a sentence fixed by law.
+Additionally the youth would have had to have pleaded guilty to the offence being sentenced and the youth court must feel that other youth court sentences such as an absolute discharge or custodial sentence are not appropriate.

 A referral order is usually between 3 and 12 months long.